MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-8-notification-hubs.md

         ![outputs complete](images/AzureLabs-Lab8-50-2.png)

+    3. Within the **Request body** textbox of the blade, paste the below code:

+        ```
+        {
+            "Type":null,
+            "X":3,
+            "Y":0,
+            "Z":1,
+            "PartitionKey":null,
+            "RowKey":"Obj2",
+            "Timestamp":"0001-01-01T00:00:00+00:00",
+            "ETag":null
+        }
+        ```

-    3. Click the ***Run*** button at the bottom right, and the test will be run.
+    4. With the test code in place, click the ***Run*** button at the bottom right, and the test will be run.
 The output logs of the test will appear in the console area, below your function code.

         ![outputs complete](images/AzureLabs-Lab8-50-3.png)